 I certify that I have audited the financial statements in the annual accounts of Fife Council and its group for the year ended 31 March 2022 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the council and group Expenditure and Funding Analysis, Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, , Balance Sheet, Cash Flow Statement, the council-only Housing Revenue Account (HRA) Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, the Non-Domestic Rate Income Account, the Council Tax Income Account, the Common Good Movement in Reserves Statement, the Common Good Comprehensive Income and Expenditure Statement, the Charities and Trust Funds Comprehensive Income and Expenditure Statement, the Charities and Trust Funds Comprehensive Income and Expenditure Statement, the Charities and Trust Funds Comprehensive Income and Expenditure Statement, the Charities and Trust Funds Balance Sheet and notes to the financial statements, including significant accounting policies.
+The financial statements comprise the council and group Expenditure and Funding Analysis, Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement, the council-only Housing Revenue Account (HRA) Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement, the Non-Domestic Rate Income Account, the Council Tax Income Account, the Common Good Movement in Reserves Statement, the Common Good Comprehensive Income and Expenditure Statement, the Charities and Trust Funds Movement in Reserves Statement, the Charities and Trust Funds Movement in Reserves Statement, the Charities and Trust Funds Comprehensive Income and Expenditure Statement, the Charities and Trust Funds and Trust Funds Movement, the Charities and Trust Funds Balance Sheet and notes to the financial statements, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the 2021/22 Code).